syumai/studying-fcm/README.md

-# STUDYING FCM
+# Studying FCM
-This is sample programs of Web Push Notification with FCM(Firebase Cloud Messaging).
+This is a sample repository for Web Push Notification with FCM(Firebase Cloud Messaging).

 ## Setup